DennisvG/dg-helm-repo/README.md

 # dg-helm-repo
 ## Add new Charts
-Create new helm chart in **main** branch under /charts with for example
+Create new helm chart in **main** branch under /charts with for example:
     helm create app-name
-Push this to main branch and **Release** action is running to create a package and updating index.yaml file
+Push this to main branch and **Release** action is running to create a package and updating index.yaml file.

+See [Helm chart releaser documentation](https://helm.sh/docs/howto/chart_releaser_action/) for more info.

 ## Usage